kasper/phoenix/API.md

 JavaScript API
 ==============

 This documentation is an overview of the JavaScript API provided by Phoenix.
 Use this as a guide for writing your window management script.
 Your script should reside in `~/.phoenix.js`.
+Alternatively — if you prefer — you may also have your script in `~/Library/Application Support/Phoenix/phoenix.js` or `~/.config/phoenix/phoenix.js`.
 Phoenix includes [Underscore.js](http://underscorejs.org) (1.8.3) — you can use its features in your configuration.
 Underscore provides useful helpers for handling JavaScript functions and objects.
 You may also use JavaScript [preprocessing](#preprocessing) and languages such as CoffeeScript to write your Phoenix-configuration.

 ## API